VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-09-27 Meeting Notes.md

 ## Meeting Notes
 We went over our sketches and reviewed them.
 We also tried using SnapCAD to create our design.

+Our goal is to have a drive-able robot by the end of October.
+We plan to have two prototype robots by the third week of October.
+To accomplish this we need two agreed upon designs by next meeting, with at least some SnapCAD for them.

+Today we all tried building our wheel bases for our designs in SnapCAD.
+We found it quite time-consuming, so we will try to get some SnapCAD done on our own before next meeting.
+We also discovered that putting in all the pins and connectors we will need into SnapCAD is very time-consuming, so we will skip that for our initial model and place beams in the right places instead.

 ## Our Design Sketches